 Mifepristone

-Gender Justice is tracking ongoing developments regarding the future of mifepristone, a medication with a 20-year track record as a safe, effective, FDA-approved option for ending an early pregnancy.
+Gender Justice is tracking ongoing developments regarding the future of mifepristone, a medication with over two decades of proven use as a safe, effective, FDA-approved option for ending an early pregnancy.
 More than half of all abortions in Minnesota and across the United States are via medication abortion care.

 But anti-abortion organizations, activists and politicians have been working through the courts to block access to mifepristone as part of their broader goal of banning abortion nationwide.